Important P-Card Contact Information

 Cardholder Record Management

-It is a requirement of the program that you keep all receipts for goods and services purchased.
+It is a requirement of the program that you keep all receipts for all expenses over $25.
+(Maintaining receipts for less than $25 is also encouraged for ease of reporting.) .
 For orders placed via phone, fax or mail, or online, you must request that a receipt, detailing merchandise price, freight, etc., be included with the goods mailed/shipped.
 (Note: a merchant should not reject this request, as it is a Visa policy).
 It is extremely important to request and retain purchase receipts.

 The following are examples of supporting documentation: